 This page outlines requirements for the minor in Visual Studies.
-Students can also study this subject as a concentration (BA, The Arts) or as part of a self-designed major (BA or BS, Liberal Arts).
-Arts majors can also choose the Arts in Context concentration, in which they study dance along with a liberal arts discipline.
+Students can also study this subject as part of a self-designed major (BA or BS, Liberal Arts), and students majoring in The Arts can choose the Visual Arts concentration (BA, The Arts) or the Arts in Context concentration (BA, The Arts), in which they combine visual studies with a liberal arts discipline.

 Part of the interdisciplinary Arts curriculum at Eugene Lang College, the Visual Studies concentration at Eugene Lang College offers a distinctive approach to the study of the history and theory of art as well as the broader field of visual culture.
 Applying a broad range of theories